For data owners, How to prevent web scraping? For Scrapers, How to scrape efficiently? Read this guide to get the best solution.

 On the other side of the divide, gathering publicly available information is legal.
 Otherwise, Google would have long be gone as an entity — because they are the biggest scrapers on the web.
 They are taking data from every known website in the world.
 If Google is doing it, where is the illegality here?

 When you crawl websites for data, have these in mind:

 - Go by the Terms of Service (ToS) of the site.

 - Never bombard with several requests — a reasonable crawl rate will suffice.

 - Use a legitimate user agent string to identify your web scraper.

 - Ask for written permission if TOS or robots.txt prevents you from scraping.

-Or if you would like to outsource a web data gathering tool, Oxylabs offers a robust and most advanced Real-Time Crawler solution on the market as of yet.
+Or if you would like to outsource a web data gathering tool, Crawlera offers a robust and most advanced Real-Time Crawler solution on the market as of yet.
 If you do outsource data gathering tools, you can forget about legal stuff and concentrate on the data you extract to gain actionable insights.

-The problem usually occurs when you scrape people’s website without prior permission.
+The problem usually occurs when you scrape people’s websites without prior permission.
 Or you ’don’t follow stated terms of conditions that prohibit such activity.
 If you do so, you’re getting yourself in a vulnerable position.